-Sometimes there are things you give for grant, like gravity, water being wet, 220V being harmful, Windows interfacing painless with every kind of hardware.
+Sometimes there are things you give for granted, like gravity, water being wet, 220V being harmful, and Windows interfacing painlessly with every kind of hardware.
 I was so convinced about this that I was utmost surprised to find problems with the wireless network of my notebook.
-In fact I had no problem with Linux, Fedora Core 3 latest kernel (2.6.10-1.741_FC3) supports naively the Intel pro 2200BG hosted in my Toshiba.
-Just a matter of a few settings and I could access internet from my living room without wire hassle.
+In fact, I had no problem with Linux, Fedora Core 3 latest kernel (2.6.10-1.741_FC3) supports naively the Intel pro 2200BG hosted in my Toshiba.
+Just a matter of a few settings and I could access the internet from my living room without wire hassle.

 So… Linux, good job!